discoverfinancial/ods-sample/ods-app/README.md

 ## Getting Started

-### ODS Surveyor Capabilities
+### ODS App Capabilities

-Visit the [project docs](./docs/README.md) to learn about the features shared by ODS Surveyor and its template application.
+Visit the [project docs](./docs/README.md) to learn about the features and its template application.

 ### Using the Application